galliot-us/smart-social-distancing/README.md

 ```

 ###### Run on Jetson Nano
-* Works with JetPack 4.5.
+* You need to have JetPack 4.5 installed on your Jetson Nano.

 ```bash
 # 1) Download TensorRT engine file built with JetPack 4.3: